 Simply grasp the dead flower stem and pull the entire stem out from the base of the plant.
-Ideally, a bit of root should come attached with the stem.
+Ideally, a bit of root should come attached to the stem.
 Be careful not to pull out the rhizomes.
 This practice is common with commercial growers and encourages more blooms.
 If you are shy about deadheading Alstroemeria by pulling the stem, you can also cut the dead stalk back to the base of the plant.

 When to Prune Alstroemeria Flowers

 Pruning out dead stems can be done at any time.
 The majority of pruning will be done when flower stems are spent.
-An interesting effect of the hand pulling method is that it also essentially divides the plant so you won’t have to dig it up.
+An interesting effect of the hand-pulling method is that it also essentially divides the plant, so you won’t have to dig it up.